arthur-cen/old_websiate_archive/about.md

 permalink: /about/
 ---

-  A Junior Software Engineer just graduated from UC Berkeley Computer Science Major and Environmental Sciences Major.
-My personal interests are in green tech, Artifitial Intelligence, Deep Learning and Human-Computer Interaction!
+  My name is Shengrui Cen, and I go by Arthur.
+You are welcome to call me by either name.
+I am a Junior Software Engineer just graduated from UC Berkeley Computer Science Major and Environmental
+  Sciences Major.

+  My personal interests are in Green Tech, Artifitial Intelligence, Deep Learning and Human-Computer Interaction!
 Other than that, I love reading detective and high fantacy stories.
-I enjoy hiking, swimming and snorkeling (I LOVE THAT!) and all sorts of outdoor activities.
+I enjoy hiking, swimming and snorkeling (**I LOVE THAT!!!**) and all sorts of outdoor activities.

 ## Education